ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_cdr_arrangement_revocation.md

 Response Code | Situation | Description
 -- | -- | --
-204 No Content | Success | The sharing arrangement has been revoked successfully 422 Unprocessable Entity | Invalid Arrangement ID | The client submitted an invalid arrangement identifier or the identifier could not be found
+204 No Content | Success | The sharing arrangement has been revoked successfully 422 Unprocessable Entity | Invalid Arrangement ID | The client submitted an invalid arrangement identifier or the identifier could not be found.
+The server MUST respond with [Invalid Consent Arrangement](#error-422-authorisation-invalid-arrangement).

 **Data Holders calling Data Recipients**